yunsupj/SDC_Project/Computer_Vision/Traffic_Sign_Classifier/README.md

 <img src="./new_images/14_Stop.jpg" width="300" alt="Combined Image" /><br />
 <br>

+> The new test images need to preprocess include reshape, convert color and normalize.
+The size of new test images are different as test input, so I made all image reshape as 32 x32 = (32, 32, 3).

 **Resize New Traffic Sign Images as 32x32 (BGR -> RGB for visualize)**<br>
 <img src="./readme_images/New_image_color.png" width="800" height="400" alt="Combined Image" /><br />
 <br>

+> The 32x32, (32, 32, 3) need to preprocess into (32, 32, 1) which is the same shape as train input images.

 **Pre-processing New Traffic Sign Images to apply into Traffic_Net Model**
 <br><img src="./readme_images/New_image_cvt.png" width="800" height="400" alt="Combined Image" /><br />